Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Calculation of the R enyi entropies

-where we have identified $k_{0}=k_{p}$.
-We now derive the asymptotics of Eq.~(\ref{eq:Moment_as_integral_with_sums}) for the subsystems of interest.
+In Subsec.~\ref{subsec:Derivation_of_MI_CI} we showed that the calculation of R\'enyi entropies can be reduced to that of the moments ${\rm Tr}\!\left[\left(C_{X}\right)^{p}\right]$ for all positive integers $p$.
+We now derive the asymptotics of these moments for the subsystems of interest, starting from their integral expression in Eq.~(\ref{eq:Correlation-Moments}).
 The analysis is based on the stationary phase approximation (SPA)~\citep{doi:10.1137/1.9780898719260}, and is inspired by the analytical methods of Refs.~\citep{PhysRevA.78.010306,10.21468/SciPostPhys.12.1.011}.